 Data of the test

-In order to achieve the objectives of this article, 13 models of different types of rice harvesters, that had the highest frequency of import and use of farmers in Iran, were selected.
-The combine harvesters included machines imported from South Korea, China, Japan, and a domestically manufactured model.
-All 13 combine models were tested and evaluated in the idle condition in paddy farms of Mazandaran province by North Quality Promotion Company as a partner laboratory of the Iranian National Standard Organization and a testing institution consisting of university professors under the supervision of the Mechanization Development Centre of the Ministry of Agriculture Jihad.
-The machines were evaluated and tested according to the standards of ISO 8210, ISO 8210, ISO 1-6689, ISO 2-6689 in three stages of laboratory, workshop, and applied (field) in Iran during the cropping years of 2017-18.
-Measurements included determining consumption fuel, advancing speed, theoretical and practical field capacity, field efficiency, wastes, and drops.
+To achieve the aims of the study, 13 models of different types of frequently imported paddy combine harvesters to Iran as well as those manufactured in the country that are commonly used by Iranian farmers were chosen.
+The set of combine harvesters used in the current study included the ones imported from South Korea, China, Japan, and a domestically manufactured model.
+All 13 combine models were tested in an idle condition in paddy farms of Mazandaran province by the North Quality Promotion Company as a partner laboratory of the Iranian National Standard Organization and a testing institution consisting of university professors under the supervision of the Mechanization Development Centre of the Ministry of Agriculture Jihad.
+The machines were evaluated and tested according to the standards of ISO 8210, ISO 8210, ISO 1-6689, ISO 2-6689 in three laboratory, workshop, and applied (field) stages in Iran during the cropping years of 2017-18.
+Measurements included determining the amount of fuel consumption, advancing speed, theoretical and practical field capacities, field efficiency, wastes, and drops.

-Table 1.
-Specifications of the combine harvester machines
+Table 1. technical specifications of combine harvesters